GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 ```

 #### (Optional) Multi-Player Game - over socket connection:
-- Update the GUI application to allow a number of users to play simultaneously.
-All the user will have the copy of application and can join the Game by running the application on their computer.
-The first user to start the game can act as Server.
+- Update the GUI application to allow several users to play simultaneously.
+All the users will have a copy of the application and can join the Game by running the application on their computer.
+The first user to start the game can act as a Server.

 #### Web Application:

 - Create a web application to play the same game in the browser.
-Reuse the previous code on backend
+Reuse the previous code on the backend

-- Support single player mode (play with the computer).
+- Support single-player mode (play with the computer).

 - Add a sign-up page to register users.
-Update logic to allow only the registered/logged in users to play.
-Use recaptcha to prevent robot making requests.
+Update logic to allow only the registered/logged-in users to play.
+Use ReCaptcha to prevent robot making requests.

-- Block user from playing more than 1 hour.
+- Block users from playing more than 1 hour.
 Lock them for 2 hours.

-- Multi-player: list online users and provide ability to request/accept to play with the user.
-Use websocket to listen for updates in realtime.
+- Multi-player: list online users and provide the ability to request/accept to play with the user.
+Use WebSocket to listen for updates in realtime.

-- Store the win/loss statistics into db.
+- Store the win/loss statistics into DB.

--  Generate a CSV report with stats about the winner, numbers etc that you can download it from web interface.
+-  Generate a CSV report with stats about the winner, numbers, etc that you can download it from the web interface.

--  Schedule the report to run every day and deliver to your email address.
+-  Schedule the report to run every day and deliver it to your email address.

--  Setup a background job that sends an account deactivation email if user is not logged-in in last 20 days
+-  Setup a background job that sends an account deactivation email if the user is not logged-in in last 20 days

--  Setup a background job to deactivate user if user is not logged-in in last 30 days
+-  Setup a background job to deactivate user if the user is not logged-in in the last 30 days

--  Setup a public web api to expose information about the winners
+-  Setup a public web API to expose information about the winners

 -  Use caching to read user profile from the cache instead of reading from DB on every request

--  Setup a dockerfile script to run your app in docker
+-  Setup a Dockerfile script to run your app in docker

--  Setup static code analysis with local sonarqube instance.
-You can use docker to run sonarqube.
-Take care of sonarqube warnings.
+-  Setup static code analysis with local SonarQube instance.
+You can use docker to run SonarQube.
+Take care of SonarQube warnings.

--  Deploy your app in a cloud environment (eg herouku, aws, azure)
+-  Deploy your app in a cloud environment (eg Heroku, AWS, Azure)

 -  ...